If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Guiding principles when assessing options to secure safety

-When there are serious safety concerns for pēpi, tamariki or rangatahi, we must ensure that the assessment considers not only the seriousness of the situation and the potential for harm but also considers any alternatives available to secure safety for the pēpi, ttamaiti or rangatahi with their whānau or family.
-The need to form safe, secure attachments to support their physical, mental and emotional oranga is also critical when working with pēpi, tamariki, rangatahi and their whānau or family.
+When there are serious, urgent safety concerns for pēpi, tamariki or rangatahi, we must ensure that our understanding and analysis considers not only the seriousness of the situation and the potential for harm but also any options available to secure safety for the pēpi, tamaiti or rangatahi with their whānau or family.
+The need to form safe, secure connections to support their physical, mental and emotional oranga is also critical when working with pēpi, tamariki, rangatahi and their whānau or family.

-While this guidance covers all tamariki, there are additional risks when te tamaiti is under 3 years of age.
+While this guidance covers all tamariki and rangatahi, there are additional risks when te tamaiti is under 3 years of age.
 Their vulnerability and dependence on the adults around them to care, nurture and keep them safe increases the criticality of a response.

 Guiding principles